andbanman/mist/README.rst

 Background
 ----------

+A biological system is intrinsically complex and can be viewed as a large set of components, variables, and attributes that store and transmit information from one another.
+This information depends on how each component interacts with, and is related to, other components of the system.
+Handling the problem of representing and measuring the information is the goal of Mist.

+A central question of this problem is: How can we fully describe the joint probability density of the *N* variables that define the system?
+Characterization of the joint probability distribution is at the heart of describing the mathematical dependency among the variables.
+Mist provides a number of tools that are useful in the pursuit for the description and quantitation of dependences in complex biological systems.

-A function between variables is a deterministic relationship between them; it can be as simple as *if X then Y* or something more complicated involving many variables.
-A *functional dependency* between variables implies the existence of a function.
+A function between variables defines a deterministic relationship between them, a dependency; it can be as simple as *if X then Y* or something more complicated involving many variables.
+Thus, a functional dependency among variables implies the existence of a function.
 See [Galas2014]_.
+Here we focus on the task of finding a functional dependency without concerning ourselves with the nature of the underlying function.

 Mist is designed to quickly find functional dependencies among many variables without knowing the exact function.
-It uses model-less Information Theory measures based on entropy to compute the strength of the dependence.
-It will detect functional dependencies for any function, involving any number of variables -- limited only by processing capabilities.
-These features make Mist a great tool for paring down a large set of variables to an interesting subset, which may then be studied by other methods.
+It uses model-free Information Theory measures based on entropy to compute the strength of the dependence.
+Mist allows us to detect functional dependencies for any function, involving any number of variables, limited only by processing capabilities and statistical power.
+This makes Mist a great tool for paring down a large set of variables into an interesting subset of dependencies, which may then be studied by other methods.
+This may be seen as compression of data by identifying redundant variables.

 Quick Start
 -----------

-The **libmist** Python module is the easiest way to run Mist.
-The following minimal example sets up an exhaustive search for dependencies among two variables, estimated with the Symmetric Delta measurement.
+The easiest way to run Mist is by using the **libmist** Python module.
+The following minimal example sets up an exhaustive search for dependencies between two variables, estimated with the default measurement

 ::